craigprotzel/Mashups/04_Structuring_Your_App/Github_Pages/README.md

 ### Step 4: Create A Github Repository
 * You will need an account on [Github](https://github.com/)
 * Follow the ['Create A New Repository on Github'](https://help.github.com/articles/create-a-repo) steps provided by Github's Help pages.
-Note, **DO NOT MAKE a README.md** file when making a new repository.
+Note, **DO NOT MAKE A README.md** file when making a new repository.
 We can do this ourselves at a later time.
 * Once you create a repository, you want to follow the second set of instructions that says **'...or push an existing repository from the command line'**.
 And enter the provided commands

 	```